by Goorish Wibneh

 Loveyou Emanate, one of three muralists involved in the community engagement efforts, did a live mural painting that will reside on the fence of Hao Mai preschool.

 According to event organizer Talis Abolins, another of the festival’s goals was to bring attention to the North Rainier Neighborhood Plan’s vision of becoming a “model community” in Seattle’s North Rainier Urban Village zone.
-The vision draws its inspiration from the “Living Community Challenge” standards set by the International Living Future Institute which focus on, among other things, sustainability and equity.
+The vision draws its inspiration from the “Living Community Challenge” standards set by the International Living Future Institute which focuses on, among other things, sustainability and equity.

 The plan was prepared with major outreach to the community and with the consultation of community organizations such as The Mount Baker Hub Business Association and Friends of Mount Baker Town Center.